Prateek0803/Prateek0803/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and solving problems on leetcode.

-- 🎓 &nbsp; Studying Computer Science and Engineering at SSGI.
+- 🎓 &nbsp; Software Engineer at CrelioHealth.

-- 🌱 &nbsp; Learning about Frontend Development.
+- 🌱 &nbsp; As a software engineer with 2 years of experience, I have honed my skills in building web applications using a variety of technologies.
+My expertise lies in using React, JavaScript, TypeScript, Python, Django, and MySQL to deliver scalable and high-quality software solutions.
+I am passionate about creating intuitive and user-friendly interfaces that enhance the user experience.